javieracrich/qu-word-finder/readme.md

 # CONCLUSION
 From these results we can conclude:
--the optimized version runs in a 1/3 of the time and allocates 37% less memory in the small matrix -the optimized version runs in a 1/10 of the time and allocates 93% less memory in the big matrix.
+- the optimized version runs in a 1/3 of the time and allocates 37% less memory in the small matrix
+- the optimized version runs in a 1/10 of the time and allocates 93% less memory in the big matrix.